9 Must-Follow Breakfast Rules for People With Diabetes

 Pick diabetes-friendly foods off the menu

 “There are a variety of choices when dining out for breakfast, and some are healthier than others,” says Dobbins.
-“For people with diabetes, eating a balanced meal—a combination of carbs, proteins and perhaps a little fat—can easily be accomplished by choosing something like a breakfast sandwich on an English muffin, instead of a higher fat biscuit, with lean meat or a Greek yogurt parfait with fruit and nuts.”
+“For people with diabetes, eating a balanced meal—a combination of carb, protein, and fat—can easily be accomplished.
+Choose something like a breakfast sandwich with lean meat on an English muffin, instead of a higher-fat biscuit, or a Greek yogurt parfait with fruit and nuts.”

 - Public Health Nutrition, "Breakfast Intake Among Adults with Type 2 Diabetes: Is Bigger Better?"

 - The Journal of Nutrition, "A High-Protein Breakfast Induces Greater Insulin and Glucose-Dependent Insulinotropic Peptide Responses to a Subsequent Lunch Meal in Individuals with Type 2 Diabetes"